-The Puzzle of Perspectival Appearance
+3. The Puzzle of Perspectival Appearance

 Look at the object in Figure 3a.
-Although the shape it projects is that of an ellipse, we can tell that it is really a circle-a wooden "coin" rotated in depth.
+Though the shape it projects is that of an ellipse, we can tell that it is really a circle-a wooden "coin" rotated in depth.
 But which shape do we see?
 Do we see the coin as elliptical and only decide or judge that it is circular?
-Or is the reverse true, such that we immediately see its distal shape and realize only on reflection that it projects an ellipse?
+Or is the reverse true, such that we immediately see its distal shape, and only realize on reflection that it projects an ellipse?